strudel-science/strudel-kit/README.md

 git push my-repo <branch-name>
 ```

-When pushing for the first time, this will trigger an authorization flow.
+When pushing for the first time, this will trigger a device flow.
+Follow the onscreen instructions to authorize your GitHub account.

 ## Learn More